MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-index.md

 Not every Azure CLI reference command has been used in a sample script.
 For a complete list of Azure CLI commands, see the [A - Z reference list](/cli/azure/reference-index).
 For a list of popular conceptual content for each reference group, see [Azure CLI conceptual article list](./reference-docs-index.md).

-If this is your first time working with the Azure CLI, see [Get started with Azure CLI](get-started-with-azure-cli.md) to learn about installation and login.
+If this is your first time working with the Azure CLI, see [Get started with Azure CLI](get-started-with-azure-cli.md) and [Onboarding cheat sheet](cheat-sheet-onboarding.md) to learn about installation and login.

 ## List of samples